IzzulGod/Sorachio-Chat/README.md

   </a>
 </p>

+**Sorachio Chat** is a sophisticated web-based AI chatbot application with **multimodal** capabilities, enabling users to interact through text, voice, and images.
+Built with AI assistance using [Lovable.dev](https://lovable.dev), powered by OpenRouter API backend, and enhanced with real-time web browsing capabilities via Brave Search API.
+The application features an elegant, minimalist design with premium UI aesthetics and is securely deployed through Netlify.

 ## 🎯 About Sorachio

 Sorachio represents an experimental approach to developing a comprehensive personal AI assistant that bridges the gap between traditional chatbots and advanced multimodal AI systems.
 The project demonstrates cutting-edge capabilities including: